 This is basically your book in a print-ready format and there are options to do this yourself, or you can hire a professional to do it for you.

 For formatting the interior print file, you can get free templates on Createspace and Ingram Spark and then just flow your text into them.
-If you’d like more attractive templates that include recommended fonts, check out Book Design Templates.
-They have ebook and print templates and you can also use them for series.

 There are various things that can go wrong with an interior file, as I discovered when I formatted my first book myself.
 It needs to be consistent, with chapter headings and sub-headings and your page numbering needs to be correct, with odd numbers on the right and certain pages blank with no page numbers.
 You might also want to add visual elements like a motif at the beginning of each chapter that make the print book more attractive, as I do with my books.

 Many authors enjoy this type of formatting, but personally, I prefer to hire a professional for print.
 Of course, if you do pay someone, you don't have the immediate control to fix any issues.
 But I do my ebooks first and make sure the book is ready before doing print.
-Here are some options for formatters.

 A cover for a print book includes the front, back and spine.
 The spine size is calculated based on the number of pages, which in turn is based on what size the book is, what font and font size you use and other interior design decisions.